-From Jennifer on September 14th, 2009 in Green Remodeling
+From Dean Dowd on September 14, 2009 in Green Remodeling

 Since when is saving the Earth a social faux-pas?
 Ironically, some of the most environmentally friendly things you can do also cause quite a stir, upsetting the delicate balance of human society.
 For those of you who always play by the rules, live by the book, aim to please, this is not the article for you.
 For the rest of you rule-breaking, boat-rocking hooligans (present writer included), here are some terrifying ways to go green.